 In Bratislava, where a lively young art scene is

 revitalizing the compact city core, stalls abound

 Experience Uniworld’s exclusive “Taste of

-Christmas” program in the heart of Vienna
+Christmas” programme in the heart of Vienna

 during the day.
 Follow the lights down the Land Strasse

 in Linz to the Volksgarten, where you’ll find a

 Glorious baroque architecture, delightful concerts